jpfr12/USACO_Solutions/README.md

 USACO Bronze and Silver solutions

-* I will store mainly Branze and Silver Divisions of USA Computing Olympiad.
+* I will store mainly Bronze and Silver Divisions of USA Computing Olympiad.

 ---